Automating Sentinel-2 Cloud Masking with STAC and Rasterio

 datetime=f"{start_date}/{end_date}",

-query={"eo:cloud_cover": {"lt": max_cloud_pct}},
+query={"eo:cloud_cover": {"lt": max_cloud_pct}}, # coarse pre-filter only

-sortby=[{"field": "datetime", "direction": "desc"}]
+sortby=[{"field": "datetime", "direction": "desc"}],

 )